 Why do I have to pay to attend a level 4 referee course?;

 A: FFNC need to pay a fee to NNSWF to run a course and pay the presenters for their time.
 We also supply a law book, printed materials and other items unique to each course.
-It should be noted that FFNC are REFUNDING the course cost for all those who subsequently register as an active match official.
+It should be noted that FFNC are SUBSIDISING the cost of the course.

 Why is there an annual registration fee to actively officiate?;

 A: Everyone wants better match officials, but we cannot expect match officials to get better without coaching and administration.
 This comes at a cost and players and clubs are already contributing to costs within the game (including paying match officials).
 FFNC are intent on providing a maximum benefit for match officials, but it seems only fair that match officials (who do get paid) contribute a share.
 The fees for 2019 have not yet been set by NNSWF or FFNC, however this is currently being reviewed with a view to improving the affordability to officiate.